 Start the day with a boat adventure on the less traveled backside of the island.
 Soon you will be winding your way through the Northern River enjoying the early morning sights and sounds.
-Once the boat reaches Bomba Village, a Belizean breakfast awaits you, consisting of fresh fruit and often times paired Johnny cakes.
-Typically, there’s time for a quick shop stop at the hardwood vendors lining the water’s edge.
+Once the boat reaches Bomba Village, a Belizean breakfast awaits you, consisting of fresh fruit and often times paired with Johnny cakes.
+Typically, there’s time for a stop at the hardwood vendors lining the water’s edge for some quick shopping.

 Continuing on your tour, a private bus will take you through jungle, local villages and sugar cane fields to Tower Hill, where you will enjoy another guided boat cruise on the New River.
 As you make your way towards Lamanai, you will see floating lily pads and many different species of animals including the famous Jabiru stork, river otters, turtles and crocodiles lurking along the river banks.

-Once at Lamanai, you are served a picnic lunch of delicious local cooking which prepares you for your hike through the dense jungle to explore the ancient Mayan temples built majestically on the water’s edge.
-A common occurrence on this tour are howler monkeys; keep your eyes peeled to see these interesting little creatures along the way to the ancient Mayan ruins.
-Lamanai also has a small museum with Mayan artifacts for viewing.
-At the end of the day, as you make your way back to Grand Caribe, you will find that your Lamanai tour will remain with you as a truly ‘unBelizable’ memory of your vacation.
+Once at Lamanai, you are served a picnic lunch of delicious local cooking which prepares you for your hike through the dense jungle to explore the ancient Mayan temples built majestically on the water's edge.
+Howler monkeys are commonly seen on this tour; so keep your eyes and ears alert to spot these interesting little creatures along the way to the ancient Mayan ruins.
+At the end of the day, as you make your way back to Grand Caribe, you will find that your Lamanai tour will remain with you as a truly 'unBelizable' memory of your vacation.
 This tour leaves at 7:00 am and returns at approximately 5:30 pm and includes: breakfast, lunch, beer, sodas, rum punch and snacks.

 Xunantunich (pronounced Su-nan-tu-nich) is located across the river from the village of San Jose Succotz in the Cayo district.
 At 130' or 40 meters high, it is the second tallest Mayan ruin in Belize.